tuva-health/docs/docs/welcome.md

 To learn more about why we started the Tuva Project read our manifesto [here](/community/manifesto).

-We sell Tuva Enterprise, a pre-orchestrated, turnkey version of Tuva installed inside your cloud.
-It's for organizations that want the benefits of Tuva without the effort of operating the open-source.
+For organizations that need help installing and operating Tuva, we offer a pre-orchestrated, turnkey version called Tuva Enterprise, which we install and manage inside the organization's cloud environment.
+Tuva Enterprise includes processing of data feeds and analytics consulting to help the organization get the most out of Tuva.
 Contact us [here](https://tuvahealth.com/request-a-demo/) to learn more.